ronaldbosma/protect-apim-with-oauth/demos/demo.md

 Assignment of the roles to the valid client is done using [assign-app-roles.bicep](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/infra/modules/entra-id/assign-app-roles.bicep).

-#### Review the Protected API
+#### Review the protected API

-The Protected API that is deployed in Azure API Management can be accessed via the Azure portal.
+The protected API that is deployed in Azure API Management can be accessed via the Azure portal.

 ![Protected API](https://raw.githubusercontent.com/ronaldbosma/protect-apim-with-oauth/refs/heads/main/images/protected-api.png)